 Lactobacillus reuteri is a bacterium found in the digestive tracts of mammals, including humans, and in fermented foods.
 It is a member of the genus Lactobacillus, which comprises most of the bacteria that live on and in the human body.
 Lactic acid-producing bacteria, such as those in the Lactobacillus genus, are commonly used in probiotic supplements.
 Furthermore, some online resources provide step-by-step instructions for at-home bulk production of yogurt with L. reuteri enrichment. (see also: 1, 2, 3).

-L. reuteri has recently gained recent popularity due to emerging evidence (of varying quality) that suggests supplemental L. reuteri may provide or mediate the following effects:
+L. reuteri has recently gained popularity due to emerging evidence (of varying quality) that suggests supplemental L. reuteri may provide or mediate the following effects:

 Reduction in cholesterol levels: L. reuteri encapsulated in nanoparticles and added to food reduced LDL cholesterol by 12 percent and total cholesterol by 9 percent among adults with high cholesterol.

 Increase in oxytocin and acceleration of wound healing L. reuteri supplementation in mice accelerated wound healing due to an increase in oxytocin (known as the "cuddle hormone").

 Increase in serum testosterone and testicular size: L. reuteri supplementation increased serum testosterone in mice; however, this effect was small, and its relevance for humans is poorly understood.

 Reduction in the development of allergies: L. reuteri supplementation from week 36 of pregnancy and during the first year of an infant's life significantly decreased eczema and allergic responsiveness (Th2 cell-mediated) overall.